SamSievertsen/Intro_Workshop/README.md

 - Click *Generate token*.

    - **IMPORTANT NOTE:** once this token has been generated, it will display only once on your screen and not be viewable again.
 As such, copy and store it in a secure location (e.g., password protected document, bit-locker, etc.) to be accessed when GitHub credentials will be first required (either in pushing/pulling this repo in the steps below, or another repo on which you plan to work).

+### [SSH](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#ssh) - Generate an SSH public/private keypair
+A more secured method.
+Access the github help page for more information.

 ## Committing a test push/pull to the Intro Workshop repo